A Coast Salish canoe approaches Pier 62 from the west.

 Accessibility Advisory Committee (AAC)

-Friends is planning the launch of the Accessibility Advisory Committee, which will bring together leaders and representatives of disability communities in Seattle and Puget Sound.
-This committee will convene people who identify as persons with disabilities, have a user’s perspective; have personal or professional experience with disability and advocacy; can speak broadly on disability issues opposed to only addressing personal needs; or who are knowledgeable about a variety of physical, communication, and program access issues (hearing, vision, mobility, speech, cognitive limitations, etc.).
+Friends launched a third, Accessibility Advisory Committee, bringing together leaders and representatives of disability communities in Seattle and Puget Sound.
+This committee convenes people who identify as persons with disabilities, have a user’s perspective; have personal or professional experience with disability and advocacy; can speak broadly on disability issues opposed to only addressing personal needs; or who are knowledgeable about a variety of physical, communication, and program access issues (hearing, vision, mobility, speech, cognitive limitations, etc.).

 Membership Benefits and Incentives

-Friends will provide travel or parking reimbursements, food and beverages, and other accommodation and access needs as requested.
+Friends provides travel or parking reimbursements, food and beverages, and other accommodation and access needs as requested to committee members.
 Our office building is wheelchair accessible and has an elevator on-site.

 There is street parking and several garages/lot parking at: